nuttycream/deeznuts/content/projects/omnichicken.md

 Reading from sensor data is multithreaded, and will continue while the main thread (where all the logic and mode handling is).
-Reading from sensors is pretty trivial, making it multi-threaded is not that hard, if I may say so myself.
+Reading from sensors is pretty trivial, and making it multi-threaded is not that hard if I may say so myself.

 ```c